 Module 4 - Finding Potential Funders and How to Build a Budget

 Module 6 - Grant Writing Reality Check, Pulling a Final Proposal Together

-Assignments: Participants will be asked to complete exercises that will assist in meeting the learning outcomes.
-Participants will be encouraged to complete a grant application in response to either a grantor’s Request for Proposal or their published application guidelines for a proposal.
+Assignments: Participants will be asked to complete weekly exercises that will assist in meeting the learning outcomes, and to complete a grant application in response to either a grantor’s Request for Proposal or their published application guidelines for a proposal.
 Participants will be given feedback on their proposals.

 After completing the modules, participants will be familiar with the steps of the grant writing process and have basic knowledge about the types of grants available and how to look for them.
 This certificate program is beneficial for anyone who is interested in grant writing but is not sure how to get started.
 It will also help experienced academic researchers, nonprofit organizations, and freelance writers to write grants more confidently and improve their grant-writing game.

-Certificate Requirements: To earn the certificate, participants must attend and complete the required assignments for all six modules.
-All participants will be encouraged to complete a grant application in response to either a grantor’s Request for Proposal or their published application guidelines for a proposal.
-Participants who elect to submit a proposal will be given feedback.
+To earn the grant writing certificate, participants must attend all six classes in their entirety and complete the required assignments for the six modules.
+This includes a final project; to complete a grant application in response to either a grantor’s Request for Proposal or their published application guidelines for a proposal.

 Continuing Education Units and Social Work Continuing Education Hours:

-If you are interested in receiving a certificate of continuing education, the following steps must be completed:
+If you are interested in receiving a certificate of continuing education for CEU or social work, the following steps must be completed:

 I received word today that the proposal I wrote for my final class project was accepted.
 To say that I’m excited is an understatement.